Our History

 Iraq

-We are one of the first international relief organizations to begin work in Iraq following the US-led invasion and the only one to operate in all 18 of the country’s governorates through the height of insurgent-led violence in the years that followed.
+We are one of the first international relief organizations to begin work in Iraq following the 2003 war and the only one to operate in all 18 of the country’s governorates through the height of insurgent-led violence in the years that followed.
 We assist with reconstruction, provide medical training, hospital rehabilitation, and water and sanitation services.

 2003